singjie/alexa/README.md

 #Alexa

-This project is meant for integration with Amazon's Echo - Alexa
+This project is meant for integration with Amazon's Echo - Alexa.

+For more information about Amazon's Skill Kit - https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/getting-started-guide

 ## The following skills are available: